veloren/book/src/players/getting-started/README.md

 # Looting and Gathering

 If you look carefully you may notice certain objects in the world will highlight when you move your crosshair over them.
-This indicates you can interact with them ("E" by default), which will give you an item.
+This indicates you can interact with them (E by default), which will give you an item.
 Chests will give random loot, and objects will give a food or crafting item.

 ![apples](apples.jpg)![mushrooms](mushrooms.jpg)

-Try switching to first person view by scrolling all the way in (or pressing "0") to make gathering easier.
+Try switching to first person view by scrolling all the way in (or pressing the 0 key) to make gathering easier.

 # Gear